usgs/wdfn-blog/content/build-river-conditions.md

 the width and height to double the desired size and later downscaling the video (see [this GitHub issue](https://github.com/USGS-VIZLAB/gage-conditions-gif/issues/144) to read about our discovery process for fixing Windows pixelation).
-It will require you to adjust your point and text sizes on frames themselves.
+If you change the size of the frames you are saving after you iterate on your frame design, you will need to adjust your point and text sizes to fit the new image dimensions and then recreate the animation files.

-When creating the PNG files earlier, I used a width and height double the size of what I wanted in the end, so now all I have to do is downscale!
+When creating the PNG files earlier, I used a width and height double the size of what I wanted in the end, so now all I have to do is downscale.
 If you followed this approach, you can downscale your video to half the size by running the following:

 ``` r